TimOliver/TOCropViewController/README.md

 [![Twitch](https://img.shields.io/badge/twitch-timXD-6441a5.svg)](http://twitch.tv/timXD)

-`TOCropViewController` is an open-source `UIViewController` subclass built to allow users to perform basic manipulation on `UIImage` objects; specifically cropping and some basic rotations.
-It has been designed with the iOS 8 Photos app in mind, and as such, behaves in an already familiar way.
+`TOCropViewController` is an open-source `UIViewController` subclass to crop out sections of `UIImage` objects, as well as perform basic rotations.
+It is excellent for things like editing profile pictures, or sharing parts of a photo online.
+It has been designed with the iOS Photos app editor in mind, and as such, behaves in a way that should already feel familiar to users of iOS.

-`CropViewController` is a Swift wrapper for `TOCropViewController`.
-It completely wraps all of the Objective-C object code in a pure Swift interface.
-This allows the API to look and feel 100% more Swifty, and can enable more elegant integrations with `TOCropViewController` in all-Swift codebases.

 ## Features
 * Crop images by dragging the edges of a grid overlay.